The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Introduction

 \section{Introduction}

-Galaxy shapes, both their ellipticities and position angles, are coherently aligned by large-scale tidal fields, sourced by over-densities in the Universe \citep{CroftMetzler2000,LeePen2000,Heavens2000,Catelan2001,Crittenden2001,Mackey2002,Heymans2004,Aubert2004}.
-Confirmed observationally \citep{Brown2002,Mandelbaum2006,Hirata2007,Joachimi2011,Heymans2006,Kirk2012,Okumura2009,Singh2015,SinghMandelbaum2016}, the ``intrinsic alignments" (IA) of galaxies with over-densities are a serious contaminant of weak lensing cosmic shear studies, which rely on the assumption that galaxies are randomly oriented \citep{Hirata2004,Bridle2007,Kirk2010, Kirk2012,Krause2016}.
+Galaxy shapes, both the magnitude of their ellipticity and position angles, are coherently aligned by large-scale tidal fields, sourced by over-densities in the Universe \citep{CroftMetzler2000,LeePen2000,Heavens2000,Catelan2001,Crittenden2001,Mackey2002,Heymans2004,Aubert2004}.
+Confirmed observationally \citep{Brown2002,Mandelbaum2006,Hirata2007,Joachimi2011,Heymans2006,Kirk2012,Okumura2009,Singh2015,SinghMandelbaum2016,kidsIA}, the ``intrinsic alignments" (IA) of galaxies with over-densities are a serious contaminant of weak lensing cosmic shear studies, introducing additional correlations and potentially biasing the inference of cosmological parameters \citep{Hirata2004,Bridle2007,Kirk2010, Kirk2012,Krause2016}.
 Frameworks to mitigate the impact of IA on cosmological model inference have been developed, whereby nuisance parameters can be marginalised over \citep{King2005,Joachimi2011}.
 This requires insights into the origin of the IA signal, which has resulted in several efforts to analytically model the signal from physical first principles \citep{Catelan2001}.
 Initial models assumed that the over-densities grow linearly, whereas in practice this is only true down to separations of $\sim 10$ $h^{-1}$ Mpc.
 More recent efforts have extended this modelling to the quasi-linear regime via perturbative expansions \citep{Blazek2011,Blazek2015,Blazek2019} or effective field theory approaches \citep{Vlah2020,Vlah20}, and to the one halo regime via the halo model \citep{SchneiderBridle,Fortuna}.

-In parallel, progress in cosmological simulations, which now include complex baryonic physics processes such as feedback from supernova and active galactic nuclei (AGN), has enabled predictions of the IA signal down to $\sim0.1$ $h^{-1}$ Mpc and comparison with observations \citep{Codis2015,Tenneti2015,Velliscig2015,Chisari2015,Chisari2016,Hilbert2017,Kraljic20,Samuroff20,Shi20}.
+In parallel, progress in hydro-dynamical cosmological simulations, which include complex baryonic physics processes such as feedback from supernova and active galactic nuclei (AGN), has enabled predictions of the IA signal down to $\sim0.1$ $h^{-1}$ Mpc and comparison with observations \citep{Codis2015,Tenneti2015,Velliscig2015,Chisari2015,Chisari2016,Hilbert2017,Kraljic20,Samuroff20,Shi20}.
 These simulations help validate and calibrate analytical methods, whilst providing some priors and physical insight into the observed correlations.

 While most efforts remain focused on mitigation of IA, they themselves are rich with cosmological information.
 In particular, alignments are sensitive to Baryon Acoustic Oscillations \citep{Chisari2013}, an-isotropic primordial non-Gaussianity \citep{Schmidt2015,Chisari2016}, primordial gravitational waves \citep{Chisari2014b,Biagetti2020} and modified gravity \citep{Huillier2017}.
 Different strategies can be useful for extracting this information, including combining multiple shape measurements \citep{SinghMandelbaum2016,Chisari2016b} or exploiting the mass-dependence of the IA signal \citep{Piras2018}.
 In this paper, we investigate how altering the interacting properties of dark matter may influence the intrinsic alignment of galaxies with over-densities in the Universe.